No. 7 Michigan escapes with 24-21 2OT win over Army

 In overtime at the quiet Big House, Black Knights quarterback Kelvin Hopkins ran for a go-ahead, 6-yard touchdown and Michigan extended the game with Zach Charbonnet’s third TD.
 Hopkins was sacked and lost a fumble to end the game in the second overtime.

-Aidan Hutchinson hit Hopkins to jar the ball loose and Josh Uche recovered the fumble to seal the win.
+Aidan Hutchinson hit Hopkins to jar the ball loose and Kwity Paye recovered the fumble to end the game.

 NO. 5 OHIO STATE 42, CINCINNATI 0